pritchardlabatpsu/goloco/README.md

 ### Step 3: Modify the .env file:
 The .env file will contain the following environmental variables specifying the PATH to the inference models from above and specifying the CPU type.
-- Change the CERES_INFER_MODELS_PATH to the ceres-infer directory on your local machine that was downloaded in Step 2.
-The directory will be mounted on the container during the build process.
+- Change the CERES_INFER_MODELS_PATH to the ceres-infer directory on your local machine, which was downloaded from Zenodo in step 2.
 - Change the CPU variable to either "intel" or "apple_silicon", depending on the CPU on your device.

 The .env file will look something like this: